 We are in witchcraft, bedevilled.

-As you read through the very first verse of the poem, you will find that the poet has presented it in a very metaphorical way, when she says: “An Owl’s call scrapes the stillness.”
-With this, the poet leads us to think that she is going to talk about something negative as the owl is an indication of bad omen.
+As you read through the very first verse of ‘Night Garden of the Asylum’, you will find that the poet has presented it in a very metaphorical way, when she says: “An Owl’s call scrapes the stillness.”
+With this, the poet leads us to think that she is going to talk about something negative as the owl is an indication of a bad omen.

 The poet says that just as an owl’s cry “scrapes” the night sky; likewise the silent cry of a psychologically-ill person too rips apart the silence of the mind.